patbi/Thenavigo_Handbook/1-employment.md

 Maybe one day.

-For now, we don't want to add in unnecessary overhead to anyone's role at YEN.
+For now, we don't want to add in unnecessary overhead to anyone's role at Navigo.
 We truly want our company to be one of openness and collaboration (we all have direct access to the founders in Slack!) in the early stages.
 So instead of having people managers, we'll all work together to move the ship together and ensure we're all doing our part individually.

 Once we have our systems in place, there will be a place and a need for this but for now see our cards on Promotions and Compensation Adjustments to see why we don't want to force this at the moment.